hbctraining/DGE_workshop_salmon_online/lessons/11_FA_functional_class_scoring.md

 Learning Objectives:
 -------------------

-*  Discuss functional analysis using over-representation analysis, functional class scoring, and pathway topology methods
+*  Discuss functional class scoring, and pathway topology methods
-*  Explore functional analysis tools for functional class scoring methods
+*  Construct a GSEA analysis using GO and KEGG gene sets
+*  Examine results of a GSEA using pathwview package
+*  List other tools and resources for identifying genes of novel pathways or networks

 # Functional analysis